Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 Barbol (several branches)

 One of the best cakes in Osh.
-They usually don’t have tables, so just grab a cake back to your place.
+They usually don’t have tables, so grab a cake and go back to your place.

 Macaron by Sabina T. (302, Lenin Ave.)

-Just give them $17 and get a box full of delicious macaron desserts with different flavors and ingredients.
-Works well as a truce offer when your significant half is angry at you.
+Just give them $17 and receive a box of delicious macarons in various flavors and fillings.
+Works well as a truce offer when your significant other is angry at you.

 Check the Google Maps below to get the visual perspective